huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 * `service_network_cidr` - (Optional, String, ForceNew) Specifies the service network segment.
   Changing this parameter will create a new cluster resource.

-* `eni_subnet_id` - (Optional, String, ForceNew) Specifies the ENI subnet ID.
+* `eni_subnet_id` - (Optional, String, ForceNew) Specifies the **IPv4 subnet ID** of the subnet where the ENI resides.
   Specified when creating a CCE Turbo cluster.
 Changing this parameter will create a new cluster resource.

 * `eni_subnet_cidr` - (Optional, String, ForceNew) Specifies the ENI network segment.
 Specified when creating a CCE Turbo cluster.
 Changing this parameter will create a new cluster resource.